Creative ways people survived the first world war

 volunteer for a really bad job

 People were called up to join the army, but they didn’t have to become standard infantry.
 The trenches had many dedicated jobs like communications and body disposal teams that didn’t usually live on the front lines where the worst conditions were.
-They also used many engineers that were usually digging and building things instead of sitting in the muddy water on the front line.
+They also used many engineers who were usually digging and building things instead of sitting in the muddy water on the front line.
 The problem with these jobs is they were not only limited but also really difficult.
 The picture below shows the job known as clay kicking, or “on the cross” as it was often referred to.
 A person sits on a small chair attached to a plank of wood with a cross plank for the shoulders to rest on and kicks a special shovel into the clay walls, taking out whole chunks at a time.
-It really depends on the person if constantly being underground getting sweaty and working hard is considered better or not.
+It depends on the person if constantly being underground getting sweaty and working hard is considered better or not.